 We laid pipes extending from the valley dam to the hill and installed

-3. We also rehabilitated the two existing residential houses at Sharon
+the pumping engines. - We also rehabilitated the two existing residential houses at Sharon

 Valley, plastering the walls and fitting doors, installing solar lighting

-4. At the Gulu Kingdom Moshav Village we commenced construction
+and setting up a water-based sanitation system. - At the Gulu Kingdom Moshav Village we commenced construction

 of the warehouses and produce processing facilities that we will use to